* Only four of 90 goals making significant progress

-Some of the successful goals included those to prevent ozone depletion and providing access to clean water supplies.
-But it detected little or no progress in 24 goals, such as those aiming to address climate change, depleting fish stocks and expanding desertification.
+Some of the successful goals included those to prevent ozone depletion and to provide access to clean water.
+But UNEP detected little or no progress on 24 goals, including on climate change, depleting fish stocks and expanding desertification.

-UNEP called on governments to focus their policies on the key drivers behind climate change, notably population growth and urbanisation, fossil fuel-based energy consumption and globalisation.
+Governments should focus on the key drivers behind climate change: population growth and urbanisation, fossil fuel-based energy consumption and globalisation, it said.

 The annual economic damage from climate change is estimated at 1-2 percent of world GDP by 2100, if temperatures increase by 2.5 degrees Celsius, UNEP says.

-The Rio+20 summit will not seek to repeat the same outcome of the Rio Earth Summit 20 years ago, which led to the Kyoto Protocol on capping greenhouse gas emissions and a treaty on biodiversity.
+The original Rio Earth Summit 20 years ago led to the Kyoto Protocol on capping greenhouse gas emissions and a treaty on biodiversity, but with a faltering global economy and deep concerns over Europe’s financial future Rio+20 may have more limited ambitions.

-This month's summit is set against a backdrop of a faltering global economy and deep concerns over Europe's financial future.
-The goals this time in Rio are aspirational, not mandatory, yet negotiations on a draft text have been fraught.
-About a fifth of the text has now been agreed ahead of the meeting, the United Nations said on Monday.
+Although the goals to be agreed are aspirational, not mandatory, negotiations on have been fraught.
+About a fifth of the text has been agreed so far, the United Nations said on Monday.

-Global carbon dioxide emissions have increased nearly 40 percent between 1992 and 2010, led mainly by rapid growth in large developing nations such as Brazil, China and India, UNEP data shows.
+Targets have made little or no progress since 1992, with global carbon dioxide emissions up nearly 40 percent between by 2010, led mainly by rapid growth in large developing nations such as Brazil, China and India, UNEP data shows.

 Biodiversity is also on the wane, most notably in the tropics with a 30 percent decline since 1992.

-Last month, environmental group WWF said the world would have to be 50 percent bigger to have enough land and forests to provide for the current levels of consumption and carbon emissions.
+Environmental group WWF estimates the world would have to be 50 percent bigger to have enough land and forests to provide for current levels of consumption and carbon emissions.

 The region is also facing increased demands for water for agriculture and industry yet aquifer levels are falling, rivers are increasingly polluted and being dammed for irrigation and power generation.